JustinMBerry/Portfolio/README.md

 ## What You'll Find:
 Projects: Explore a variety of projects, each demonstrating my skills in PowerShell and general troubleshooting.
 From playing a key role in moving an OPEX scanner to writing a PowerShell script to synchronize a computer's time clock with Google's atomic clock, these repositories highlight my commitment to troubleshooting, team collaboration, and adaptability.

-### Skills: Proficient in PowerShell, OS Management, I am dedicated to continuous learning and growth in the Information Technology Sector.
+### Skills
+Proficient: PowerShell, Windows OS
+Competent: RedHat OS
+Capable: SQL, Python

 ## Awards and Recognition
 Commitment & Accountability Award (September 2023): Recieved recognition for consistently demonstrating outstanding commitment and accountability while working on several projects.